 This is one that I didn’t really expect.
 I’d always thought of dumplings as a Chinese thing so when I found dumplings listed among pioneer recipes it was a bit of a surprise.

 Although, come to think of it; it probably shouldn’t have been.
-Anyways, a dumpling is made of pieces of dough wrapped around a sweet or savoury filling of your choice.
+Anyways, a dumpling is made of pieces of dough wrapped around a sweet or savory filling of your choice.

 The most common types of dumplings that I’ve seen have been steamed or fried but baking, simmering, and boiling are also options.
 You can find a recipe for dumplings here.